CloudLabsAI-Azure/AVW-Arc-enabled-dataservices/Instructions/deploy-AzureArc-postgres.md

 ## Task 4: Backup/Restore and Review the distribution of data

-In this task, let's see how to backup the database in Arc enabled PostgreSQL Servers and restore it.
+In this task, let's see how to backup the database in Arc-enabled PostgreSQL Servers and restore it.

 1. To get started, open the Command Prompt window.